 I crawled into bed with a smile.
 Everything was carefully planned out.
 Tomorrow was going to be great!
 I was going to get up extra early to exercise before church.
 Nothing was going to stop me.

-In all my planning I had left out a very important detail.
+In all my planning, I had left out a significant detail.
 I forgot to set the alarm on my phone.
 Instead of rising early, I woke up late.
-There was no way I was going to squeeze a work out in.
-I was going to have to run around like a mad woman just to get the kids and I to church on time.
+There was no way I was going to squeeze a workout in.
+I would have to run around like a madwoman just to get the kids and me to church on time.

 Learn from your mistakes, but don’t let them define you. –Tweet this!

-“Lord we thank you that your love and mercies never end.
-Your word tells us that you will complete the work you began in us.
+“Lord, we thank you that your love and mercies never end.
+Your word tells us that you will complete the work you began in us (Philippians 1:6).
 May we always have a heart that is willing to be molded and perfected by you.
-Help us to see our shortcomings as opportunities to grow.
-In Jesus’ name we pray.
+Please help us to see our shortcomings as opportunities to grow.
+In Jesus’ name, we pray.
 Amen!”

 Thank you for following along today.
-I hope you were encouraged to see life’s little mishaps as growth opportunities. ~Kelly
+I hope you are encouraged to see life’s little mishaps as growth opportunities. ~Kelly

-Are you interested in writing a devotion for this series?
+Are you interested in submitting a devotion to this series?